Don’t let clothes stand in the way of career success. Here’s how to use Black Friday to upgrade your professional wardrobe.

-“This will give you a clear idea of where your wardrobe has 'holes' and which pieces might need replacing,” Tomazin explains.
-“Then, scout ... in advance to determine which sales are likely to include the items you need.”
+“This will give you a clear idea of where your wardrobe has 'holes' and which pieces might need replacing.
+Then, scout in advance to determine which sales are likely to include the items you need.”

 “Make sure you know what looks good on you and is appropriate for your career path,” Solovic explains.
 “Even if the item isn't discounted on Black Friday, most likely it will be before the holidays or soon thereafter.”

 Tomazin is adamant that when you enter the stores Friday morning, it's important to have “a clear idea of what you want to buy.”
+She writes:

-“When you show up at a big sale without a plan, you're likely to get swept up in the shopping madness,” Tomazin says.
-“And when you get home, you'll wonder why you bought all those things you don't really need.”
-Instead, she advises to shop with focus.
+“When you show up at a big sale without a plan, you're likely to get swept up in the shopping madness.
+And when you get home, you'll wonder why you bought all those things you don't really need.”

-“If possible, make plans to browse the Black Friday bargains with an honest friend who knows you, your style, and your wardrobe, and who won't be shy about telling you 'no,’” Tomazin suggests.
-“Make sure this person knows ahead of time that your goal is to come home only with sale items that flatter you and that will be positive additions to your wardrobe.”
+“If possible, make plans to browse the Black Friday bargains with an honest friend who knows you, your style, and your wardrobe, and who won't be shy about telling you 'no.' Make sure this person knows ahead of time that your goal is to come home only with sale items that flatter you and that will be positive additions to your wardrobe.”

-A “just marked down!” sign may seem tempting, but will you really wear a bright green blazer?
+A “Just marked down!” sign may seem tempting, but will you really wear a bright green blazer?
 Just because something is a good deal does not mean it's right for you.

 Solovic cautions that “a good deal may not look so good tomorrow.
 Don't buy simply because it's on sale.
 You may talk yourself into an item in the store and justify purchasing it because it's available at such a discount, but in your heart you know it really isn't you.”

-Tomazin agrees.
-“After the shopping glow fades, your closet will be crammed even more full of pieces that "sort of" fit, and that you only "kind of" like.
+Tomazin agrees: “After the shopping glow fades, your closet will be crammed even more full of pieces that 'sort of' fit, and that you only 'kind of' like.
 Remember, in the long run you aren't saving money if you don't wear what you buy.”

 Before you head to the checkout line, or better yet, while you're standing in what probably is a very long checkout line, Tomazin suggests that you “give your selections a second look,” and ask yourself if you would buy them at full price.
-If the answer ranges from ehh to no, put them down and step away.
+If the answer ranges from “ehh” to “no,” put them down and step away.

-Sounds like a no brainer, right?
+Sounds like a no-brainer, right?
 Not necessarily.